madhusaravanan27/Covid-19-Immunity-Database-Management-System/README.md

 **Technologies Used**

-SQL: SQL was used to design and create the relational database schema for managing patient, clinic, doctor, and medical records.
+-**SQL**: SQL was used to design and create the relational database schema for managing patient, clinic, doctor, and medical records.
 Foreign key relationships and constraints were established to maintain data integrity and consistency.

-Azure Data Studio: Azure Data Studio was used for querying, managing, and maintaining the SQL database.
+-**Azure Data Studio**: Azure Data Studio was used for querying, managing, and maintaining the SQL database.
 It provided an intuitive interface for executing database scripts and managing patient-related data.

 **Project Features**:
 This project encompasses the creation of multiple tables and constraints to handle various entities involved in a healthcare system, including patients, clinics, doctors, and medical records.
 The database ensures that essential data like patient history, vaccination records, and COVID-19 testing results are properly stored and easily accessible.